-- People born from 1945 - 1964.
+- People born from 1945 to 1964.
 The Centers for Disease Control and Prevention (CDC) recommends one-time testing for everyone who was born during these years.
-“Baby boomers” account for nearly 75% of all HCV infections in the United States.
+"Baby boomers" account for nearly 75% of all HCV infections in the United States.
 Most people with chronic HCV do not realize they are infected.
 Middle-aged people are at the greatest risk for developing and dying from liver cancer and other serious HCV-related illnesses.
-Advances in drug treatments are now helping cure or stop disease progression for many people with HCV.
+Advances in drug treatments can help cure or stop disease progression for many people with HCV.
 For these reasons, the CDC advocates HCV screening for people of this generation.

 - Current and former drug injection users.
 Even if it has been many years since you injected drugs, you should get tested.

 - People who have been on long-term hemodialysis

 - People who have had abnormal liver test results